 The God of my youth was false.
 It was a creation of my own making, based on the behavior I saw in some who claimed to be Godly and acted in non-representative ways.
 I never tried to pray that way again, but I hadn't come up with an alternative until I was so consumed with anxiety that I actually felt like I could no longer live with the burden.
 I wasn't contemplating taking my life.
 I knew I couldn't make that my final exit, but I did start expressing this notion to an unknown force in the only way I could muster.
 I cried and asked for direction.
 This was during the last inpatient treatment program I completed.

 The Simple, but Wise Words of a Counselor

 At this same rehab facility, I had an amazingly intuitive counselor who instructed me to imagine a particular conflict that I had shared with him as a ball in my hand—to focus for a brief moment on that ball and then reach up and place it on an imaginary shelf, not to think of it again.
 Sounds super hokey, right?
 Well, it worked.
 I didn't allow the thought of that problem to enter my head for a while until a situation occurred that offered a solution.
 I couldn't believe it.
 These things just didn't happen to me, but I started using that visual for every worrisome dilemma in my life.
 I didn't realize at the time that I had started to understand what prayer was really about.

 Surrender to Win

-If it can happen for me, it can happen for anyone.
+If it can happen to me, it can happen to anyone.